-The Crusader’s shield represents the Gospel truth that the faithful are protected by the Hand of God.
-This does not mean we will not suffer, nor even that we won’t at times be tortured and slaughtered by our enemies.
-The revealed fact is that many will be.
+The Crusader’s shield represents the Gospel truth that the faithful are protected by the omnipresent Hand of God.
+This does not mean we will not suffer, or even that we won’t at times be tortured and slaughtered by our enemies.
+The revealed fact is that many of the faithful will suffer and die for the faith.
 Christ repeatedly warned us of this, the first three centuries of Christianity demonstrated it, and the modern history of political and atheistic ideologies further proves it.
-Yes, the faithful will be killed en masse, not only by those forces that oppose God and religion, but also by those that firmly believe they torture and slaughter us for the glory of God.
-Hence, the infamous cry of the Muslim murderer, “Allahu Akbar,” meaning, “Allah is greatest.”
-This is the worldly war of the prince of this world, and it is one in which the saints, at the conclusion of time, will finally be overcome…for a moment.
+Yes, the faithful will be killed en masse, not only by those forces that oppose God and religion, but also by those that firmly believe that they torture and slaughter us for the glory of God.
+Hence, the infamous cry of the Muslim Jihadist, “Allahu Akbar,” meaning, “Allah is greatest.”
+This is the worldly war of the prince of this world, and it is one in which the saints, at the conclusion of time, will be overcome…for a moment.
 But even then, a divine Hand will protect the faithful, not from the first death of the body, but from the second death of the soul, from damnation.

 The Crusader’s shield means that we are not to fear those who can harm us here but not hereafter.
 Jesus said,

 “And do not be afraid of those who kill the body but cannot kill the soul.
 But rather be afraid of him who is able to destroy both soul and body in hell” (Mt.
 10:28).

 Christ did not teach us to fear the devil.
-God forbid that the devil should be offered such respect.
-No, it is God alone Who determines our eternity, based on our faith, hope, and charity, that we must reverentially fear.
-Therefore, we are not to live in obsessive fear either of wicked men or of wicked angels.
-We are to fear, instead, offending the God of Love.
+God forbid that Satan should be offered such homage!
+No, it is God alone Who determines our eternity, based on our faith, hope, and charity, and it is to Him alone that we must offer a reverential fear.
+Therefore, we are not to live in obsessive fear of wicked human beings or wicked angelic beings.
+We are to fear, dread, and loathe instead offending the good God of Love.
 For the consequences of opposing fallen men and angels are only temporal, but the consequences of opposing the one true God through sin and unbelief are eternal.